mixren/evo-scala-bootcamp-exoplanet-market/README.md

 - Demonstrate users lists of unnamed and named exoplanets, and let them choose and name one if they so wish.
 - Handle financial transactions of authenticated users.
 - Once exoplanet is named keep all the changes with the user who named it.

+## Current State
+Exoplanet Market project is completed within the framework of the Evolution Scala Bootcamp.
+Might be extended further.
+###Implemented functionality
+- Working http4s server and a client with a console user interface.
+- When a .csv exoplanets data from http://exoplanet.eu/catalog/ is stored in the project's resources, it can be filtered and converted into the local DB.
+- User authentication with stateless JWT
+- Users can see unnamed and named exoplanets
+- Authenticated users can reserve exoplanets before the purchase
+- Authenticated users can purchase reserved exoplanets, but with no real financial transaction, only with a faked one.
+- Once an exoplanet is named by a user no-one can rename it.

+### Chronological progress
+- Quickstarted the http4s Server with "HelloWorld" endpoint.
+- Manually uploaded the .csv file full of exoplanets data
+- Now I have Exoplanet case class
+- Now I can read .csv, filter and convert it to objects
+- Now I can save objets to the local sql db using Doobie.
+My database is src/sql/exoplanetsmarket.db
+- Have a route, which reads DB and returns exoplanets as JSON
+- Authentication is enabled using JWT stateless method.
+- DB migrations is added
+- Case classes have String/Json validation
+- Exoplanets can be reserved with timeout by an authenticated user
+- Exoplanets can be purchased by an authenticated user
+- Purchased exoplanets can be shown
+- Essential tests
+- Client with console interface
+- Release/clear invalid reservations in the background "fiber"(thread)

+### To do:
+1) mb write more tests?!!
+2) Maybe add some generous offer - pay 2 for 3 names.
+Then Ill need to store this info somewhere.
+   Might be unfair when all planets taken.
+3) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv and insert exoplanets into server'sDB via routes.

+## How to use
+Currently, there are 3 runnables:
+1) io.github.mixren.evoscalabootcampexoplanetmarket.__Main__
+2) io.github.mixren.evoscalabootcampexoplanetmarket.client.__ClientApp__
+3) io.github.mixren.evoscalabootcampexoplanetmarket.script.__ExoplanetSqlFromCsv__

+For Exoplanet Marker Server run __Main__
+For Exoplanet Market Client having console interface run __ClientApp__
+For populating local DB with exoplanets run __ExoplanetSqlFromCsv__.

+In order to make use of the Exoplanet Market the __ExoplanetSqlFromCsv__ must be run before executing any commands/routes on the server and client.
+The __Client__ has console interface that provides _help_ command.
+It can guide you.

 ## Exoplanets Source
 1) http://exoplanet.eu/catalog/ - **this one is used** in the project because of all (or close to that) discovered